angelicawillrich/petsitter-api/README.md

 # PetSitter API

-This project is part of the final project for the Software Engineering 2023 course (UNIGRAN).
+This project is part of the final project for the Bachelor's degree in Software Engineering (2023) at UNIGRAN.

 ## Execution